Pylons/pyramid/docs/narr/hybrid.rst

 Combining Traversal and URL Dispatch
 ====================================

-:mod:`repoze.bfg` makes an honest attempt to unify the (largely incompatible) concepts of :term:`traversal` and :term:`url dispatch`.
+:mod:`repoze.bfg` makes an honest attempt to unify the largely incompatible concepts of :term:`traversal` and :term:`url dispatch`.

-When you write *most* :mod:`repoze.bfg` applications, you'll be using either one or the other concept, but not both, to resolve URLs to :term:`view` callables.
-However, to solve some problems, it's useful to use both traversal *and* URL dispatch within the same application.
-:mod:`repoze.bfg` makes this possible via *hybrid* applications.
+When you write most :mod:`repoze.bfg` applications, you'll be using either one or the other subsystem, but not both, to perform :term:`context finding`.
+However, to solve specific problems, it's useful to use *both* traversal *and* URL dispatch within the same application.  :mod:`repoze.bfg` makes this possible via *hybrid* applications.

 .. warning::